SarathSantoshDamaraju/lazyGit/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://doge.mit-license.org/)
 # lazyGit
 Tired of typing lengthy git commands?
-Well, if you are amongst who feel like me this repo is a saviour for you.
-This repo includes short hand commands for the regular git commands which you can type in jiffy.
+Well, if you are amongst who feel like me this repo is a savior for you.
+This repo includes shorthand commands for the regular git commands which you can type in a jiffy.
 > I'd advice beginners to learn git commands first hand before using any shortcodes or aliases

 ## Installation